Law (J.D.)/Master of Public Administration (M.P.A.)

-The J.D./M.P.P.A. program offers students an opportunity to gain a greater understanding of legislation, rules, and judicial decisions to prepare for careers in administration, government, nonprofit management, and public policy.
+The J.D./M.P.A. program offers students an opportunity to gain a greater understanding of legislation, rules, and judicial decisions to prepare for careers in administration, government, nonprofit management, and public policy.

-Enrollment in the J.D./M.P.P.A. joint-degree program enables a student to obtain a J.D. degree from Chicago-Kent College of Law and a Master of Public Policy and Administration degree from Illinois Tech’s Stuart School of Business in approximately three and a half to four years of full-time study or five to six years of part-time study.
+Enrollment in the J.D./M.P.A. joint-degree program enables a student to obtain a J.D. degree from Chicago-Kent College of Law and a Master of Public Administration degree from Illinois Tech’s Stuart School of Business in approximately three and a half to four years of full-time study or five to six years of part-time study.

-Graduates of the J.D./M.P.P.A. joint-degree program can work in a variety of roles, including:
+Graduates of the J.D./M.P.A. joint-degree program can work in a variety of roles, including:

 - Education administrator

 - Health care administrator

 Joint-degree program students may apply up to up to 12 credits of M.P.A. coursework taken at Illinois Tech’s Stuart School of Business toward the requirements for the J.D. degree.
 No credit may be applied toward the J.D. degree for courses completed prior to the commencement of law studies.
 Students should work with their Stuart graduate academic adviser on their program of study and for information about applying certain J.D. courses toward the M.P.A. degree.